harvard-nrg/dwiqc/docs/source/xnat.rst

 | 1.
 Exclude that session from the larger dataset.
 This approach ensures that all data meet the same standard of stringency.

 | 2.
-Change what FSL considers to be an outlier.
-By default, *DWIQC* tells FSL that an outlier is anything more than 5 standard deviations from the mean.
-The user could change that to 6 standard deviations, which would increase the liklihood of running eddy successfully while keeping the same standard for all data.
+Change what FSL considers to be an outlier. *DWIQC* tells FSL that an outlier is anything more than 5 standard deviations from the mean.
+The user could change that to 6 standard deviations, which would increase the liklihood of eddy running successfully while keeping the same standard for all data.

 | 3.
 Change the number of standard deviations to 6 only for the subjects that are being affected.
 The theoretical implications of this approach (or any others) are not explored in depth here and it is left to the user to make informed decisions.